anthonye2007/vr-software-engineering-post/post.md

 # Using Virtual Reality to Create Software: A Likely Future

 I believe that software engineers could be more productive if they were able to work in a virtual reality (VR) environment.
 Why?
 Firstly, VR enables software engineers to be completely surrounded in a truly three dimensional work environment, rather than being limited to a few 2D monitors in front of them.
-Secondly, VR facilitates interaction that is both more familiar to users and more powerful than a traditional mouse and keyboard (example: head rotation).
+Secondly, VR facilitates interaction that is both more familiar to users and more powerful than a traditional mouse and keyboard such as head rotation.

 ## What is Virtual Reality?
-For those who aren't familiar with [virtual reality](http://en.wikipedia.org/wiki/Virtual_reality), it is a big step towards allowing humans to interact with digital equipment in ways that more like the physical world.
+For those who aren't familiar with [virtual reality](http://en.wikipedia.org/wiki/Virtual_reality), it is a big step towards allowing humans to interact with digital equipment in ways that are more like the physical world.
+These  interactions take more advantage of the capabilities of the human body potentially resulting in higher productivity, more creative opportunities, lower learning curves, and increased user satisfaction.

+### Current VR Devices
 This is currently accomplished mainly by devices like head-mounted displays such as the [Oculus Rift](https://www.oculus.com/).

 ### Depth
 The Rift renders a slightly different image for each eye (this is called *stereoscopic rendering*) which allows humans to sense depth in the images just like in the physical world.